alix-tz/phd/posts/006/index.md

 Health insurance wise, several deadlines were applicable.
 For Winter 2022, mine were:

 - by the 14th of February, I had to have fully paid my tuition;
-- which meant I had until the 13th of February to remove the any fee I did not want to pay;
+- which meant I had until the 13th of February to remove any fee I did not want to pay;
 - if not, I had to pay the full bill.
 Then I had until the 15th of March to finish the paperwork and request a refund.

 First things first, I may have mentioned it already, but there is a series of fees that are automatically added to a student's bill even if they are not mandatory.
 At the University of Montreal, they are called the "CANO" (*cotisations automatiques non obligatoires*).
 There is ([here](https://ombudsman.umontreal.ca/foire-aux-questions/faq/news/detail/News/comment-me-desister-des-assurances-ou-dautres-frais-non-obligatoires/)) a rather complete documentation on which fees belong to this category, how much money they represent, what they pay for and the various processes to waive them.
 There are generally not related to health insurance, but the documentation also explains how to sign off from the dental and regular health insurance.
 Following these explanations, I got most of the CANO fees taken off my bill, as well as the fees related to the dental insurance.